MKesenheimer/fault-injection-library/docs/schmitt.md

 ## How to set the potentiometers

-The `ATN` potentiometers should be turned clock-wise completely to the right to use the full signal range.
+The `ATN` potentiometer should be turned clockwise completely to the right to use the full signal range.
-If you have trigger signals that exceed the voltage range of the Pico Glitcher (max. `5V`), use the `ATN` potentiometers to bring down the input signals to a range that is acceptable by the Raspberry Pi Pico.
+If you have trigger signals that exceed the voltage range of the Pico Glitcher (max. `5V`), use the `ATN` potentiometer to attenuate the input signals to a range acceptable for the Raspberry Pi Pico.

-By turning the `THR` potentiometer counter clock-wise to the left, the threshold is lowered, meaning the Pico Glitcher triggers at lower signals.
-Start the `THR` potentiometer at the highest threshold position (right), then lower it (turn it counter clock-wise) until the trigger is observed.
+By turning the `THR` potentiometer counter-clockwise to the left, the threshold is lowered, which means the Pico Glitcher triggers at lower signals.
+Start the `THR` potentiometer at the highest threshold position (right), then lower it (turn it counter-clockwise) until the trigger is observed.

-Use the `HYS` potentiometer in the same way as the `THR` potentiometer.
-Start the `HYS` potentiometer at the highest threshold position (right), then lower it (turn it counter clock-wise) until the trigger is observed.
+Adjust the `HYS` potentiometer in the same way as the `THR` potentiometer.
+Start the `HYS` potentiometer at the highest hysteresis position (right), then reduce it (turn it counter-clockwise) until the desired hysteresis is achieved.

-Which trigger input to use (`EXT1` or `EXT2`) depends on your setup and how messy your trigger signal is.
-Try each trigger setup and decide which input works best for your setup.
+Choose the trigger input (`EXT1` or `EXT2`) based on your setup and the quality of your trigger signal.
+Try each input to determine which works best.

-If you have set the potentiometers for one setup, don't change them until you have completed your glitching campaign.
-Changing the threshold values can mess with your glitching parameters (especially with the `delay` value).
+Once the potentiometers are set for a particular configuration, do not change them during your glitching campaign.
+Changing the threshold or hysteresis values can affect your glitching parameters, particularly the `delay` value.